-We head north, straight to the beach at Kendwa and relax.
+Day 15 we travel by ferry in the morning to Stone Town, the ancient capital of Zanzibar Island.
+We head north, straight to the beach at Kendwa for a three-night stay in beach cottages.
 Zanzibar's coastline offers superb white, palm-fringed beaches.
 Out from our beach cottages, we can swim in warm waters, much less susceptible to the tides than on the east side.
 The smooth beaches and white sand make for dazzling days in the sun.
+There is beach volleyball and fun beach bars.